udacity/create-your-own-adventure/english/stopbernie/stopbernie.md

 Nothing is free.
 [Even the middle class will pay more under Bernie Sanders](http://goo.gl/uZIN0d)

 Did you know Bernie Sanders has even flirted with a [maximum income](http://goo.gl/AvGGSv)?
+Surprisingly a maximum income makes sense.
+You are forced to use your money which oils the gears of the economy.
+What good is all of your billions if it is sitting there?
+But if you use it then you get actual benefit as well as helping hte economy continiously move forward.
+There will be more innovation, people as a whole will make more, you yourself can earn more easily, everyone essentially wins.

 Go [back to menu](../marshmallow.md)